 Although these locks can be compromised by grinders, the heavy duty elements and thickness of the chains greatly discourage thieves– or at least make it harder for them!
 Plus, in a public location or busy campground– the probability of someone getting away with using a grinder is slim.

-Camping Hack: For costly bikes, I highly recommend looking into bike insurance.
+Camping Tip: For costly bikes, I highly recommend looking into bike insurance.
 Bicycle insurance agencies are available if your home insurance agency does not cover theft away from your home.
 Accordingly, take a picture or write down the bike’s serial number.
 This greatly aids in finding your bicycle if it is stolen.
 The serial or VIN number is commonly referenced by law enforcement and pawn shops should it get into the wrong hands.

 Lock Up High Dollar Items

 Unfortunately, we may not be able to lock up every RV accessory.
 Quite frankly, it may be impossible securing every gadget and accessory you own.
-However, locking up the pricey items, especially the ones highly visible to passersby, will greatly discourage those campsite crooks!
+However, locking up the pricey items, especially the ones highly visible to passersby, will greatly discourage those campsite crooks.

-Camping Hack: Surge protectors can be easily unplugged and taken.
+Camping Tip: Surge protectors can be easily unplugged and taken.
 To deter attention from the bright display at night, use a lock, black electrical tape over the display lights that may catch an eye, or make a simple cover.
 A cover can also protect it from the weather.

 Protect Your Valuables

 Let’s say a criminal could access your RV.
 Which, some of us may shrug it off and think, “Eh, joke’s on them.
-Have fun stealing some paper plates, stale marshmallows, and cheap body wash!”
+Have fun stealing some paper plates, stale marshmallows, and cheap body wash.”
 Yet to others, avid travelers, or even full-timers, a huge chunk, if not, all of their life is in that rig!
 Some people may bring along laptops to work remotely, jewelry, large amounts of money, or even personal information many would file and lock away in a permanent residence.

-Camping Hack: RV’s come with all kinds of nooks and crannies for storage.
-In fact, manufacturers are very clever with storage as they work to make RV living as efficient as possible!
+Camping Tip: RV’s come with all kinds of nooks and crannies for storage.
+In fact, manufacturers are very clever with storage as they work to make RV living as efficient as possible.
 Find the hiding spots in your rig.
 For example, dining tables, dining chairs, under the couch, and under the steps can have small storage compartments that many would overlook.
 Check out your space and even consider DIY-ing your own secret cubby!

-Watch Your Wallet, Credit Cards, & Passwords
+Watch Your Wallet & Passwords

 Camp At A Secure Campground